What is tendonitis?

 Tendinosis radiology

-Although not essential, scans such as ultrasound or MRI are helpful for complex cases or when cases do not respond to simple treatment.
-In addition, a routine tendon scan indicates that the pain is most likely not related to the tendon.
+Although not essential, tendon specialists use scans such as ultrasound or MRI for complex cases or when cases do not respond to simple treatment.
+In addition, a routine tendon scan indicates that the pain is most likely unrelated to the tendon.

-Typically, ultrasound shows changes in tendon swelling, collagen breakdown, and increased blood flow.
-The advantage of ultrasound is that it is cheap and often used together with a doctor’s appointment saving time and money.
-However, we suggest an MRI scan for some tendons, such as hamstring or hip tendons.
+Typically, ultrasound demonstrates tendon swelling, collagen breakdown, and increased blood flow.
+Its advantage is that it is inexpensive and is often used in conjunction with a doctor’s appointment, saving time and money.
+However, we recommend MRI of certain tendons, such as hamstring or hip tendons.

-One advantage of MRI in tendonitis is seeing other structures around the tendon, such as joints and muscles.
-For example, in the hamstring tendon, MRI also determines the state of the hip and sacroiliac joints.
+One advantage of MRI in tendonitis is the ability to visualise adjacent structures, such as joints and muscles.
+For example, an MRI of the hamstring tendon also assesses the status of the hip and sacroiliac joints.

 What are the most effective treatments for tendonitis?

 Previously, doctors advised patients to take anti-inflammatory tablets such as ibuprofen.
-Remember, they used to believe that acute inflammation played a key role.
+They previously believed that acute inflammation played a key role.
 However, recent evidence suggests that medications like ibuprofen may slow healing.
 Nevertheless, a short course of ibuprofen can help with acute tendon pain.

 More useful is exercise therapy supervised by an experienced physiotherapist.